wvteijlingen/Spine/README.md

 ```

 ### 2. Register your resource classes
-Every resource is mapped to a class that implements the `ResourceProtocol` protocol.
-Spine comes with a `Resource` class that implements this protocol.
-A `Resource` subclass should override the variables `resourceType` and `fields`.
+Every resource is mapped to a class that inherits from `Resource`.
+A subclass should override the variables `resourceType` and `fields`.
 The `resourceType` should contain the type of resource in plural form.
 The `fields` array should contain an array of fields that must be persisted.
 Fields that are not in this array are ignored.

 Each class must be registered using a factory method.
 This is done using the `registerResource` method.